Get the life insurance you need and peace of mind you deserve

 - Premium payments: Cash value can be used to pay portions or the entire premium required to fund the policy.
 It is important to remember that if the cash value drops to zero, the policy could lapse.

 Adjustable life insurance with an indexed option is similar to a standard adjustable life policy, but the cash value growth is tied to the financial performance of an index.
 The interest rate will increase or decrease if the index that you have chosen performs well or poorly during a period.

-An indexed account is similar to variable life insurance in that the cash value can be invested in different subaccounts depending on your preferences.
-Each insurer has its own options for which indices they offer to policyholders, but common options include the S&P 500, NASDAQ 100 and Russell 2000.
-Overall, indexed life insurance has a greater potential return than whole life insurance but also has the risk of growing slower if the selected indices perform poorly.
+An indexed account is similar to variable life insurance in that you can choose to invest the cash value in different sub-accounts.
+Each insurer chooses its own indexes, but common options include the NASDAQ 100 and Russell 2000.
+Overall, indexed life insurance has a greater potential return than whole life insurance but also has the risk of slower growth if the underlying index performs poorly.